grayskwrl149/schoology-homework/README.md

+# API Starter

+This is the starter for all my future APIs.
+It consists of the following:

+- I created this using [TSDX](https://tsdx.io).
+- Then I added [swagger-ui-express](https://www.npmjs.com/package/swagger-ui-express) for docs.
+- Then I added [node-pg-migrate](https://github.com/salsita/node-pg-migrate) for database table creation.
+- Then I added [dotenv](https://www.npmjs.com/package/dotenv) for environment variables.

+Below this line are the default starter docs for TSDX.

+---

 # TSDX User Guide

 Congrats!
-You just saved yourself hours of work by bootstrapping this project with TSDX.
+You just s1aved yourself hours of work by bootstrapping this project with TSDX.
 Let’s get you oriented with what’s here and how to use it.

 > This TSDX setup is meant for developing libraries (not apps!) that can be published to NPM.
 If you’re looking to build a Node app, you could use `ts-node-dev`, plain `ts-node`, or simple `tsc`.